03 Mar Soundproofing a Party Wall

 - The wall can be finished by plaster skimming or as desired.

 - Skirting board should be fixed with glue or plasterboard screws.
 If using screws ensure that they do not bridge the insulation layer.

 - Leave a gap between skirting board and the floor and also a gap in the corner.
 This ensures the wall remains “floating”.

 - This gap can be filled with acoustic sealant.

-The Mustwall 33B system will help reduce everyday noise, that should not normally be heard, i.e. speech radio and televison sound.
-Excesssive loud music and low frequency noise will still be audible although its overall intensity will be reduced.
-These situations are better stuited to our independent wall soundproofing system.
+The Mustwall 33B system will help reduce everyday noise, that should not normally be heard, i.e. speech radio and television sound.
+Excessive loud music and low frequency noise will still be audible although its overall intensity will be reduced.
+These situations are better suited to our independent wall soundproofing system.